Diana-proj/TeamLab/README.md

 `pip install -r requirements.txt`

 The environment should be set up, simply open the files you would like to run to get started.
+Please see code comments inside file on exactly how to run scripts for specific functions.

 # Directions to run the .pynb code: